microsoft/terminal/doc/specs/#754 - Cascading Default Settings.md

 much of the boilerplate from their `profiles.json` files, and trim it down just to their modifications.

-#### Migrating Powershell Core
+#### Migrating PowerShell Core

-Right now, default-generated Powershell Core profiles exist with a stable guid we've generated for them.
-However, when we move Powershell Core to being a dynamically generated profile, we'll have to ensure that we don't create a duplicated "dynamic" entry for that profile.
-If we want to convert the existing Powershell Core profiles into a dynamic profile, we'll need to make sure to add a `source` key to the profile.
+Right now, default-generated PowerShell Core profiles exist with a stable guid we've generated for them.
+However, when we move PowerShell Core to being a dynamically generated profile, we'll have to ensure that we don't create a duplicated "dynamic" entry for that profile.
+If we want to convert the existing PowerShell Core profiles into a dynamic profile, we'll need to make sure to add a `source` key to the profile.
 Everything else in the profile can remain the same.
 Once the `source` is added, we'll know to treat it as a dynamic profile, and it'll respond dynamically.

 This is actually something that will automatically be covered by the scenario mentioned above in "Profiles with the same `guid` as a dynamic profile but not the same `source`".
-When we encounter the existing Powershell Core profiles that don't have a `source`, we'll automatically think they're the dynamically generated ones, and auto-migrate them.
+When we encounter the existing PowerShell Core profiles that don't have a `source`, we'll automatically think they're the dynamically generated ones, and auto-migrate them.